All Episodes

 Really?

-He's he's a really good guy.
+He's a really good guy.

 Like him a lot.

-He's a he's a real, real talented broadcaster.
+He's a real, real talented broadcaster.

-Uh anyway, uh, Mr. World Traveler, God bless you.
+Anyway, Mr. World Traveler, God bless you.

-Um, there are days when I'm having bad days.
+There are days when I'm having bad days.

-I wish I was out on a boat in the sea somewhere and not knowing where I am.
+I wish I was out on a boat in the sea somewhere not knowing where I am.

-Uh anyway, 800-941 Sean is a number if you want to be a part of the program.
+Anyway, 800-941 Sean is a number if you want to be a part of the program.

 U.S. Navy Lieutenant Bradley Allen Foster's story is one of valor.